joegasewicz/react-google-oauth2.0/README.md

 # React Google OAuth 2.0
 Easily add Google OAuth 2.0 Single Sign On to a React app & let your server handle your access & refresh tokens.
+This library will work directly with [Flask JWT Router](https://github.com/joegasewicz/flask-jwt-router) & provide Google OAuth 2.0 integration out of the box with minimal setup.

 Docs: https://joegasewicz.github.io/react-google-oauth2.0/